gcccsjedd/is-final-project/src/routes/api/AegisX-nlp/README.md

 - Json parsing failure
 - Confidence value is out of bounds

+If it does not work, consider using a different model.
+- ollama pull deepseek-r1:1.5b
+- change the MODEL_NAME to "deepseek-r1:1.5b"

 `503 Error`
 - Ollama service not running
 - Model not downloaded/loaded